MicrosoftDocs/WindowsCommunityToolkitDocs/docs/animations/Expressions.md

 - **ExpressionValues.StartingValue** – This keyword defines a reference to the property the Expression targets, sampled at the first frame of execution. **Note**: if the Expression is connected to a subchannel of a property (e.*g.
 “Offset.X”), then StartingValue will be of the same data type as the subchannel (e.g. ScalarStartingValue for “Offset.X”).

+- **ExpressionValues.CurrentValue** – This keyword defines a frame-accurate reference to the property the Expression targets.
+Note: .
+    > [!NOTE]
-- **ExpressionValues.CurrentValue** – This keyword defines a frame-accurate reference to the property the Expression targets. <em>Note: if the Expression is connected to a subchannel of a property (e.</em>g.
-“Offset.X”), then CurrentValue will be of the same data type as the subchannel (e.g. ScalarCurrentValue for “Offset.X”).
+    > if the Expression is connected to a subchannel of a property (e.g. “Offset.X”), then CurrentValue will be of the same data type as the subchannel (e.g. ScalarCurrentValue for “Offset.X”)

-In the example below, we create an Expression using the Target keyword:

 ```csharp
 // windowWidth defined earlier